programmerjake/libre-soc-wiki/simple_v_extension/sv_prefix_proposal.rst

 Notes:

-* When SVtyp is all zeros, neither VL nor MVL are changed
+* When VLtyp is all zeros, neither VL nor MVL are changed
-* SVtype[11]=0, SVtype[5:0]=0 and SVtype[10:6] non-zero is a reserved encoding.
+* VLtype[11]=0, VLtype[5:0]=0 and VLtype[10:6] non-zero is a reserved encoding.
   Its uses raises an illegal instruction exception.

-Just as in the VLIW format, when bit 11 of SVtyp is zero:
+Just as in the VLIW format, when bit 11 of VLtyp is zero:

 * if vlt is zero, bits 1 to 5 specify the VLEN as a 5 bit immediate (offset by 1: 0b00000 represents VL=1, 0b00001 represents VL=2 etc.)